 There are two main ways to make the long journey from Cusco to Puno — the train and the bus — and both take about 10 hours.
 But when you get car sick (which makes the bus a tough option) and your schedule is tight (the train doesn’t run every day), sometimes you have to get creative.
-That’s how we found ourselves driving the Route of the Sun from Cusco to Puno, the town that serves as the jumping off point for Lake Titicaca in Peru.
+That’s how we found ourselves driving the Route of the Sun to Puno, the town that serves as the jumping off point for Lake Titicaca in Peru.

 After an early breakfast at our hotel, the Casa San Blas, we headed out of Cusco for a quick stop in the appropriately-named “bread town,” just past Tipon.
 We pulled the van over and were immediately surrounded by vendors all trying to sell us huge round loaves of bread for pennies.
 We purchased a giant loaf and shared it with our Kuoda driver and guide.
 Delicious!